sammaxfleet/thisorthatpp5/README.md

 <img width="418" alt="Screenshot 2023-12-31 at 17 09 36" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/d01e3412-22c6-43a0-ae0f-9376b0d7439f">

 On the 'profile' page you can edit your 'Saved Post'.
+It also shows on other User profiles the post they've saved.

 <img width="434" alt="Screenshot 2023-12-31 at 17 10 15" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/e51f1ac0-8818-423d-9069-20c04786ef1a">